-The 30 October 2013 office consolidation of the City of Hamilton - Urban Hamilton Official Plan ("Official Plan"), as further amended, is the in-force Official Plan for the subject site.
-The Official Plan provides an overarching land use designation and general policies with respect to built form, urban design, land use, heritage, and other matters.
+The 30 October 2013 office consolidation of the City of Hamilton - Urban Hamilton Official Plan ("Official Plan"), as further amended, is not presently in force for the Subject Site (and broader Pier 8 lands) and are identified as within the area subject to "Non-Decision No. 113."
+The Official Plan provides an overarching land use designation and general policies with respect to built form, urban design, land use, heritage, and other matters and while not in force for this application, represents the latest urban design direction and policies of the Council of the City of Hamilton.

 Section B.3.3 of the Official Plan sets out the City's urban design policies, concerned with shaping the physical form of both the public and private realms of the City.
 The plan intends to create compact and interconnected, pedestrian-oriented, and transit-supportive communities within which all people can attain a high quality of life.
-In general, the Proposed Development conforms to the policies of the City of Hamilton Urban Hamilton Official Plan, 2013, though an amendment is required to the implementing Secondary Plan, as further discussed within this Brief.
+In general, the Proposed Development conforms to the policies of the City of Hamilton Urban Hamilton Official Plan, 2013, though an amendment is required to the implementing Secondary Plan, as further discussed within this Brief and the accompanying Planning Justification Report, prepared by Mr. James Webb.